 - Write your letter on a Word document, date it, and file it as unsent.
 This allows you to release your emotions and let off steam, while preserving your dignity.

 - Ask a close and trusted friend if you can text your tirade to them.
 Write as if you are speaking to your ex, but message your friend.
 You receive the benefit of releasing the toxic words and tumultuous emotions to a safe place.

 Taking the high road in communication is never about stuffing your emotions.
 Your emotions need to be expressed and released.
 At the same time, they do not need to serve as an ignitor, further damaging communication channels with your ex.
 Hire a divorce coach or therapist to aid you in managing your emotions at this trying time.

 Once you get your raw words and reactions out of your system, begin to craft your high road communication.
 Three reasons to take the high road include:

 The second reason you want to take the high road during divorce rather than tell off your ex is your legacy.
 Whether or not you have children, your words leave a trail.
-At some point in our life you may look back and regret your tone, accusations or name calling.
+At some point in your life you may look back and regret your tone, accusations, or name-calling.
 Perhaps you will remarry and your spouse may not be sympathetic to your past emotional tirades.
 If you are a parent, always keep in the front of your mind that your children represent half of each of you.
-Blasting your ex is can be construed as berating your child.
+Blasting your ex can be construed as berating your child.